 Also known as residential treatment, inpatient treatment programs are typically beneficial for those individuals who battle severe addictions.
 Typically, patients that need to detox will enter into a program like this immediately after they complete detox.
 Round-the-clock medical care is provided for patients in this treatment program.

 A partial hospitalization program (PHP) is sometimes called “dayhab” and it is beneficial for the patients who don’t require round-the-clock supervision.
 While they participate in the same rehabilitation during the day as inpatient patients, at night, they are permitted to go home.

 Glendale Outpatient Treatment Programs

 The most flexible level of treatment is outpatient treatment.
 While patients will be at the facility for 3 to 4 days, they will stay home for the rest of the week.
 This option is only a good fit for patients who are not in danger of relapsing.

-A national treatment center like The Recovery Village features highly experienced addiction specialists that will work with you to evaluate your circumstances and come up with an individualized plan of treatment.
+A national treatment center features highly experienced addiction specialists that will work with you to evaluate your circumstances and come up with an individualized plan of treatment.
 It may include inpatient treatment, a partial hospitalization, outpatient treatment or a combination of two or three of these.

 Glendale Drug & Alcohol Detox Centers

 Many detox centers are available in Glendale, Arizona, for patients who are in need of them.
 If you are addicted to a certain substance, you will need to detox before you can start treatment.
 Withdrawal symptoms can be severe with substances like opiates or benzodiazepines.
 Attempting to detox on your own may be extremely uncomfortable at best and dangerous at worst.
 This is why a patient will often seek medical supervision for the detox process, which can be found in a detox center.